All Episodes

 It's posted in both of the bills.

-They there's polling data from CBS news from political from America's first priorities, from Reuters and Ipsos.
+There's polling data from CBS News, from Politico, from America's First Priorities, from Reuters and Ipsos.

-I just wanted to point out something that your listeners are really enjoying.
+I just wanted to point out something that your listeners will really enjoy.

 In the CBS news poll, the latest one, they referred to him as Donald Trump.